Markiiuz/genCalc/README.md

 # genCalc

-A fully-functioning basic calculator entirely coded on Python.
+A fully-functioning basic calculator entirely coded in Python.

 # TO DO LIST: